 A draft research plan was posted on the USPSTF Web site for public comment from August 4 to August 31, 2016.
 In response, the USPSTF revised the exclusion of studies limited to persons with concomitant mental health disorders to indicate that only studies limited to persons with psychotic disorders (e.g., schizophrenia) will be excluded.
 Studies limited to persons with other mental health conditions, such as depression, anxiety, and posttraumatic stress disorder will be included.
 Other minor modifications and clarifications were made as appropriate, including clarifying that the focus of KQ 4 is counseling interventions, which is consistent with the scope of the USPSTF, and updating some of the conditions (e.g., bath salts) and settings (e.g., school health clinics) that will be included in the review.
 A number of comments related to the conduct of the review (e.g., stratifying results by important subpopulations, such as by age group) or important discussion points that are not reflected in the research plan but will be addressed in the full evidence review.
 Public comments on the draft research plan for "Primary Care Screening and Behavioral Counseling Interventions to Reduce Unhealthy Alcohol Use in Adolescents and Adults, Including Pregnant Women" were also reviewed given the similar scope of the two proposed evidence reviews.
 Based on those comments, the USPSTF modified the exclusion criteria to clarify that interventions that target persons with dependent drug use are out of scope for this review; therefore, pharmacotherapy interventions (including medication-assisted therapy) will be excluded from the review.

-Internet Citation: Final Research Plan: Drug Use in Adolescents and Adults, Including Pregnant Women: Screening.
+Internet Citation: Final Research Plan: Illicit Drug Use, Including Nonmedical Use of Prescription Drugs: Screening.
 U.S. Preventive Services Task Force.
 October 2016.